Library rules and regulations

 5. Borrowing material for which a charge is made

 5.1.
 Except where stated below, the regulations in sections 1 to 4 above apply.

 5.2.
-There are several categories of material available to be borrowed for which a charge is made, including sound recordings, DVDs, playsets and sets of music scores.
+There are several categories of material available to be borrowed for which a charge is made, including audiobooks, music CDs, DVDs, playsets and sets of music scores.

 5.3.
 Where items requiring mechanical equipment for them to be played or used are borrowed, it is the responsibility of the borrower to maintain their playback equipment in good condition in order not to damage the borrowed material.
 The County Council accepts no liability for any damage caused to such playback equipment.

 5.4.
 The rate of charges currently in force is displayed in all lending libraries.

 5.5.
 Exemptions and concessions from charges apply in some circumstances; please ask a member of staff for details.